We’re journeying to the continent of…. AFRICA!

-SK: Name your favourite products
+SK: Name your favourite products.

-SK: Favourite style?
+SK: Favourite hairstyles?

 SK: Do you have any hair crushes?

-SK: Describe your hair in one word, and why?
+SK: Describe your hair in one word and why.

-SK: Name something outrageous or edgy or just different you would love to try with your hair but have not had the guts to try YET!
+SK: Name something outrageous or edgy or just different you would love to try with your hair but have not had the guts to try it YET!